 A dean’s list student at Arkansas State, Caldwell played four years of football as a defensive end and linebacker.
 The start of his coaching career came over three seasons at his alma mater from 1978-80.
 Caldwell then moved on to Northwest Mississippi Community College, where he coached the offensive line for four seasons and was part of a national championship team in 1982.

-Caldwell rejoined Arkansas State in 1985 as linebackers coach, and was with the Red Wolves through 1989.
-The school won back-to-back league championships (1985-86), and made three-straight trips to the NCAA Division I-AA Playoffs from 1985-87.
+Caldwell rejoined Arkansas State in 1985 as the linebackers coach and was with A-State through 1989.
+The school won back-to-back league championships (1985-86) and made three-straight trips to the NCAA Division I-AA Playoffs from 1985-87.

 He worked as a graduate assistant at Tennessee in 1990, before moving on to Pacific from 1991-93.
 He was the linebackers coach in 1991 and added co-defensive coordinator responsibilities in 1992 and 1993.